kingpauloaquino/GITPull-Server/README.md

 # GITPull-Server

+I created this program for my team to pull the git on the server without accessing the ssh or remote desktop.

 Due to manual git pull on the server and the hassle of logging in on SSH or Remote Desktop.

-I created a program for my team to pull the git on the server without accessing the ssh or remote desktop.
+And, if you don't allow your dev team to log in on your server via SSH/RDP to make a git pull.
+Use this.

+So, by using this app, you give your dev team a way to make a git pull on its way without bothering you to do it or without giving them access to your server via SSH or RDP.

 ## Usage